5S Into Action DVD

-This DVD is a great teaching tool for your 5S Event or as a reminder to employees about your 5S system.
-Each step of the 5S process is explained and examples are given, creatiing real-world applications that help with comprehension.
+This DVD is a great teaching tool for your 5S event or as a reminder to employees about your 5S system.
+The DVD explains each step of the 5S process and gives examples of real-world applications that help with comprehension.
 Ideal length for keeping viewers' attention.

-- Each step of the 5S process is explained
+- Explains each step of the 5S process

-- Examples of each stage are illustrated with specific video and illustrations
+- Gives examples of each stage, explained with video and illustrations

 - Format: Plays in any region